Antihistamines – Understanding Your OTC Options

 - Take only the amount recommended on the medicine’s label.
 Don’t assume that more medicine will work better or quicker.
 Taking more than the recommended amount can be dangerous.

-- If you are taking a prescription medicine, ask your healthcare provider if it’s okay to also take an OTC antihistamine.
+- Mixing medicines can be dangerous.
+If you are taking a prescription medicine, ask your healthcare provider if it’s okay to also take an OTC antihistamine.

 - Don’t use more than 1 OTC antihistamine at a time unless your healthcare provider says it’s okay.
 They may have similar active ingredients that add up to be too much medicine.